-MSQM students who have not completed the degree and wish to further their education with an MBA are eligible to apply to Stern’s Langone Part-time MBA program and use the credits they have earned online toward their MBA degree.
-For more information, please visit the MBA Academic Affairs & Advising website here and read the information under the “MSQM to Langone” tab.
+Students in good standing who have not been awarded the MSQM degree may petition to transfer to Stern’s Langone Part-time MBA Program and use the credits they have earned online toward their MBA degree.
+For details, please visit the “MSQM to Langone” tab on the MBA Academic Affairs & Advising website.

 MSQM Course Highlights

 Courses created by leading NYU Stern researchers, business professionals, and educators in partnership with our in-house learning science team.

 - Faculty Access